tamucc-comp-bio/how_to/README.md

 ## [How To Set Up Your Launch HPC Account (RStudio, Python & Terminal in a Web Page)](https://hprc.tamu.edu/kb/User-Guides/Launch/Access/#no-ssh-login)

-Students in Computational Biology or the lab of Dr. Chris Bird should click the link above create an ACCESS account and apply for a Launch account.
+Students in the lab of Dr. Chris Bird should click the link above create an ACCESS account and apply for a Launch account.
 There will be a waiting period between when you apply for the Launch account and it is approved for you to log on.

 The Launch HPC at TAMU-College Station enables you to run a Linux terminal, RStudio (R [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)), and Jupyter (Python IDE) in a webpage.